HomeOfVapourSynthEvolution/VapourSynth-VMAF/README.md

 ## Usage
     vmaf.VMAF(vnode reference, vnode distorted, string log_path[, int log_format=0, int[] model=None, int[] feature=None])

 - reference, distorted: Clips to compute VMAF score.
-Only YUV format with integer sample type of 8-16 bit depth and chroma subsampling of 420/422/444 is supported.
+Only YUV format with integer sample type of 8, 10, 12 and 16 bit depth and chroma subsampling of 420/422/444 is supported.

 - log_path: Path to the log file.